 Michel Jarraud, director of UN-Water, believes transboundary water cooperation is an avenue to international peace.
 It is a bold vision given how popular is the opposing view.

-Consider the apocalyptic headlines: Clark Judge’s US News and World Report column, The Coming Water Wars, the NPR story Will the Next War be Fought over Water?, and Jack Cluth’s piece in The Agonist, The Next World War Will Be Fought over Water, not Ideology or Religion
+Consider the apocalyptic headlines: Clark Judge’s US News and World Report column, The Coming Water Wars, the National Public Radio story Will the Next War be Fought over Water?, and Jack Cluth’s piece in The Agonist, The Next World War Will Be Fought over Water, not Ideology or Religion

-And, as we learned from the recent outbreak of hostilities between Florida and Georgia (EarthDesk, August 14), the US is no stranger to domestic discord over water.
+And, as we learned from the recent outbreak of hostilities between the states of Florida and Georgia (EarthDesk, August 14), the U.S. is no stranger to domestic water discord.

-Mr. Jarraud believes his stand is well-founded in history, however, pointing out, “in a database of conflicts spanning nearly 2,000 years, there has been no recorded war that was formally triggered over water resources.”
+Mr. Jarraud believes his view is well-founded in history, however.
+“In a database of conflicts spanning nearly 2,000 years, there has been no recorded war that was formally triggered over water resources,” he told EarthDesk.

-The Strategic Foresight Group founded its Blue Peace program (EarthDesk, July 17) on the same principle with which Mr. Jarraud guides UN-Water.
-And he has a surprise ally in the National Intelligence Council, no Pollyanna when it comes to global conflict, demonstrated by its grim Intelligence Community Assessment on Global Water Security.
+The Strategic Foresight Group established its Blue Peace program (EarthDesk, July 17) on the same principle with which Mr. Jarraud guides UN-Water.
+And he has a surprise ally in the National Intelligence Council, no Pollyanna when it comes to global conflict — as demonstrated by its grim Intelligence Community Assessment on Global Water Security.

-As reported in our June 7 EarthDesk post on transboundary waters:
+As we reported in the June 7 EarthDesk post on transboundary waters:

 On an unexpectedly optimistic note, both UN-Water and the National Intelligence Council (NIC) find hope in the mutual dependence inherent in transboundary waters.
 “Water can serve as a potential entry point for peace and support sustainable cooperation among nations,” according to the NIC: